-To help keep things simple but effective, here are the content marketing platforms I think you need to include in 2020 as part of your strategic online marketing plan.
+To help keep things simple but effective, here are the digital marketing platforms I think you need to include in 2020 as part of your strategic online marketing plan.

 Get a blog right and it will bring new customers to your door.
 If you’re thinking of starting a business blog or have let yours go on hiatus too long, check out this post on what makes a great business blog.